 They can definitely be used together.
 The former can be used for a wife, and the latter for a husband, when a man is struggling with sexual addiction in a marriage.

-However, Restoring the Years: Winning the Battle over Sexual Addiction and Pornography can be read by men and women, both single or married—who are seeking freedom from a sexual addition or know someone who is.
+However, Restoring the Years: Winning the Battle over Sexual Addiction and Pornography can be read by men and women, both single or married—who are seeking freedom from a sexual addiction or know someone who is.

 Restoring the Years: A Healing Workbook for Women Dealing with Their Husband's Sexual Addiction can be read by anyone as well.
 The manual gives the reader a greater understanding of the impacts pornography and sexual addiction have on a spouse/partner—along with tools, tips, and insights for healing.